 This was important, she added, because "research has suggested that these same brain patterns measured during these states are related to different cognitive abilities."

 The data from the MRI scans were paired with information derived from tasks aimed to measure the participants' intellectual abilities and creativity.
-They were asked to respond to a mind wandering questionnaire.
+They were asked to respond to a

 It was found that participants who said that they spent a lot of time daydreaming performed better in the cognitive tasks.
 Their MRI scans also showed heightened activity in regions connected with learning and memory.